ktpolanski/ip2/sam-ip2-2015-12-07/hcsi/README.md

 ## Test Run

 If you want to take hCSI out for a spin without using your own data, this can be done with the aid of one of the 10-gene synthetic networks originally used in the CSI and hCSI publications.
 The dataset to be used on input can be found at `ktpolanski/hcsi_testdata/dream4_5.csv` under Community Data.
-Leave all the parameter values as defaults, except for the process count, which you should set to 10. hCSI is computationally intensive and it may take upwards of an hour for this analysis to be complete.
+Leave all the parameter values as defaults. hCSI is computationally intensive and it may take upwards of an hour for this analysis to be complete.

 ## Input in Detail